-A. For proposed projects involving individually significant Cultural Resources (i.e. City Landmarks, Structures of Merit), the proposed project should demonstrate:

-- 1 Consistency or compatibility with the architectural period and the characterdefining elements of the historic building, such as colors, textures, materials, fenestration, decorative features, details, height, scale, massing, and method of construction; - 2 The proposed project does not destroy or pose a substantial adverse change to an important architectural, historical, cultural or archaeological feature or features of the Cultural Resource; - 3 Compatibility with context considering the following factors: grading; site development; orientation of buildings; off-street parking; landscaping; signs; street furniture; public areas; relationship of the project to its surroundings; - 4 Consistency with the principles of the Secretary of the Interior's Standards for the Treatment of Historic Properties; and - As applicable, consistency with other federal, state, and/or local guidelines.

-B. For proposed projects involving contributors or contributing features within Historic Districts and Neighborhood Conservations Areas, the proposed project should demonstrate:

-- 1 Compatibility with the height, scale, or massing of the contributor (or contributing feature) the Cultural Resource; - 2 Compatibility with colors, textures, materials, decorative features of the contributor (or contributing feature) to the Cultural Resources; - 3 The proposed change does not destroy or pose a substantial adverse change to an important architectural, historical, cultural or archaeological feature or features within boundary of the Cultural Resource; - 4 Compatibility with the context of the Cultural Resource regarding grading, site development, orientation of buildings, landscaping, signs, or public areas; Consistency with the Citywide Residential Historic District Design Guidelines, approved guidelines for each Historic District, and/or any other applicable Design Guidelines; and - 5 Consistency with the principles of the Secretary of the Interior's Standards for the Treatment of Historic Properties.
+- A. For proposed projects involving individually significant Cultural Resources (i.e. City Landmarks, Structures of Merit, etc.), the proposed project should demonstrate: - 1.
+Consistency or compatibility with the architectural period and the characterdefining elements of the historic building, such as colors, textures, materials, fenestration, decorative features, details, height, scale, massing, and method of construction; - 2.
+The proposed project does not destroy or pose a substantial adverse change to an important architectural, historical, cultural or archaeological feature or features of the Cultural Resource: - Compatibility with context considering the following factors: grading; site development; orientation of buildings; off-street parking; landscaping; signs; street furniture; public areas; relationship of the project to its surroundings; - 4.
+Consistency with the principles of the Secretary of the Interior's Standards for the Treatment of Historic Properties; and - 5.
+As applicable, consistency with other federal, state, and/or local guidelines. - B. For proposed projects involving contributors or contributing feature within Historic Districts and Neighborhood Conservations Areas, the proposed project should demonstrate: - 1.
+Compatibility with the height, scale, or massing of the contributor (or contributing feature) the Cultural Resource; - 2.
+Compatibility with colors, textures, materials, decorative features of the contributor (or contributing feature) to the Cultural Resources; - 3.
+The proposed change does not destroy or pose a substantial adverse change to an important architectural, historical, cultural or archaeological feature or features within boundary of the Cultural Resource;